 My bestselling debut, ‘How To Grow: a guide for gardeners who can’t garden yet’, was published in 2017 and reached Number 11 in Amazon books, toppling Monty Don (much to Nigel’s displeasure).

 Before stepping away from advertising, I was one of Europe’s youngest Executive Creative Directors (essentially Don Draper in Mad Men - only blonder, and ever so slightly less womanising) and one of the very few women in the world to hold this position.
 I helmed the high profile re-launch of BBC Three from terrestrial channel to a purely digital offering and, as global creative director, made Volvo cars cool.
 No mean feat.
 Residing just behind the scenes of popular culture, I am adept at spotting trends, opportunities and art directing the hell out of anything I can get my hands on.

-Having run away from London (and any semblance of a proper career) you can now find me covered in mud on the Dorset coast, writing features, developing recipes, and overhauling the rambling nonsense of a garden we’ve recently taken possession of.
+Having run away from London and any semblance of a proper career you can now find me covered in mud on the Dorset coast, juggling my time between writing, creative consultancy, and a number of TV and film projects.